open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

-# EIS TimeSeriesProfiler
+# EII TimeSeriesProfiler

-1. This module calculates the SPS(samples per second) of any EIS time-series modules based on the stream published by that respective module.
+1. This module calculates the SPS(samples per second) of any EII time-series modules based on the stream published by that respective module.
 2. This module calculates the average e2e time for every sample data to process and it's breakup.
 The e2e time end to end time required for a metric from mqtt-publisher to TimeSeriesProfiler (mqtt-publisher->telegraf->influx->kapacitor->influx->influxdbconnector->
    TimeSeriesProfiler)

-## EIS pre-requisites
+## EII pre-requisites

 1. TimeSeriesProfiler expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
     To achieve this, please ensure an entry for TimeSeriesProfiler with its relative path from [IEdgeInsights](../../) directory is set in the time-series.yml file present in [build](../../build) directory.
 An example has been provided below: